Safeguarding

 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.

 If any parents/carers witness anything involving a child that raises concerns or makes them feel uncomfortable then you can report it to a member of staff at the school.
 All staff here are trained and updated annually in safeguarding procedures and are fully aware of the correct channels to deal with such incidents.
-The designated lead responsible for safeguarding (the DSL) at Ewyas Harold Primary School is Mrs Jane Jones, though you can discuss any issues or concerns with any member of staff who will deal with them effectively.
-The named governor responsible for safeguarding is Mrs Liz Hall.
-For more information please refer to our safeguarding policy.

 Prevent

+All schools (as well as other organisations) have a duty to keep children safe from radicalisation and extremism.
 This means we have a responsibility to protect children from extremist and violent views the same way we protect them from drugs or gang violence.
 Importantly, we can provide a safe place for pupils to discuss these issues so they better understand how to protect themselves.

 What does this mean in practice?